StarPlayrX/Virtual-Multi-Mouse/README.md

 Like Batocera, it's plug and play.
 Need to add or remove a usb mouse, trackball or spinner?
 Simply reboot or restart your game.

 install.sh script will make it easy to move your devices to a clean install of Batocera.

-🚧🚧🚧 Version 1.0.2 is now under construction, please stand by 🚧🚧🚧